 When I publish my next book entitled, The Champagne & Chocolate Diet, it will sit on the best seller list for at least 9 months and bring me millions and millions of dollars.

 You see, I’ve written about diets, and I’ve written about diets.
-I’ve even developed a diet, that though I made no guarantees, helped people lose a minimum of 5 pounds a week if they followed it rigorously.
-In fact, I had two people write me telling me they lost 9 and 10 pounds per week.
+I’ve even developed a diet, which, though I made no guarantees, helped people lose a minimum of 5 pounds a week if they followed it rigorously.
+In fact, I had two people write me telling me they’d lost 9 to 10 pounds per week.
 It was scientifically designed to maximize calorie burn, and like the ketogenic diet, kept the dieter in a “fat burning” mode most of the time.

 Please Note: We are a 503(c)(3) educational charity and subsist on donations and affiliate programs.
 We sell nothing except our publications.
 All of our affiliate programs come from companies we trust that sell products we’ve used ourselves.
 Nearly all the products we promote have been tested by our volunteers.
 If we find something to be crap or nonsense, we tell you.
 If you wish to support us, you may do so by supporting the companies in our affiliate programs.

 However, I’ve reached an age where I cannot even work my own diet.
 There is a fast day followed by a fruit/smoothie day, and for some reason, at my age, I cannot fast anymore.
 All my life I’ve gone mainly with one meal a day.
-I have done fasts.
+I have done multitudes of fasts.
 I’ve juice fasted for 28 days.
-But for some reason, at my age (slowly creeping up on 70) now I get hungry around lunch time.
+But for some reason, at my age (slowly creeping up on 70) I start get hungry around ten in the morning.
 This is a whole new feeling for me, and I had to find a diet that didn’t make me want to do the first three letters of that word.

 First, it’s a low carb diet.
 We’ve just posted the first person to go on a low carb diet and journal about it.
 His book is online at archive.org and here is our article on him: William Banting and the First Low Carb Diet.